-The system should support accurate readings with a minimum specificity to adhere to the ranges listed above.
+The system should also support accurate readings with a minimum specificity to adhere to the ranges listed above.
 Whether or not our system is capable of delivering on this front depends on the measurement accuracy of the sensor (how correct the measured value is compared to the true value) and the precision of the analog-to-digital resolution of the microcontroller interfacing the sensor.
-The SEN0161 Kit should have accuracy of ± 0.1 [pH] within a reasonable temperature range (around 25°C).
-To ensure this accuracy is not being bottlenecked, we can perform a granularity analysis of the STM32 ADC using the Nernst equation:
+The sensor kits should have accuracy of $\pm 0.1$ [pH] within a reasonable temperature range (around 25°C).
+To ensure this accuracy is not being bottlenecked, we can perform a granularity analysis of the ESP32 ADC using the Nernst equation: